generalized-intelligence/GAAS/software/README.md

     3.Dynamic Target（To Be Continued）
     4.Local Planner/Global Planner（To Be Continued）

-Each module contains a default implementation.
+Each module contains a default implementation, and you can alter for other implementations.
 If you would like to replace any of the modules, the original ros topic/service needs to be replaced.
 The corresponding ros topics/service is as the following.
 PX4 is used as default and flight control, and is the only option as of now.

 ## 1.SLAM: